 Like most other things, sleep is best done on a schedule.
-It may seem counterintuitive to try and regulate your body’s natural sleeping patterns, but chances are you could use the structure.
-Planning a sleep schedule is the best way to create consistency in sleeping that you wouldn’t otherwise get naturally.
-If you don’t prioritize and stick to getting enough sleep, it’s easy to get overwhelmed and overtaken by all-nighters or be tempted to go to last-minute parties.
+It may seem counterintuitive to try and regulate your body’s natural sleeping patterns — but chances are you could use the structure.
+Planning a sleep schedule is the best way to create consistency in sleeping you would not otherwise get naturally.
+If you do not prioritize and stick to getting enough sleep, it is easy to get overwhelmed and overtaken by all-nighters or be tempted to go to last-minute parties.

-While many people know an established bedtime is effective in improving cognitive performance as well as behavior in children, the idea of going to bed at a certain time loses sway as we get older.
+While many people know an established bedtime is effective in improving cognitive performance and behavior in children, the idea of going to bed at a certain time loses sway as we get older — but it is still important.
 Going to bed at a similar time every night gives your body a chance to settle into regular and uninterrupted Rapid Eye Movement (REM) cycles during sleep.
 The brain consolidates procedural memories — the ones that remind you how to do things — during REM sleep.

 Since college students in particular are generating so many procedural memories on a daily basis, sticking to consistent sleep schedules can be a huge boost to academic performance.